Wayru-Network/wayru-os/README.md

 With love, WAYRU
 ---

-**Note**: This project is open source.
-WAYRU no longer exists and will not provide support.
+**Note**: This project is **open source**.
+Wayru, Inc and The Wayru Foundation are no longer operating entities, and will not provide any kind of support.
 The community is welcome to use, modify, and improve this codebase.